 Dr Tereza Spilioti

-I am a Lecturer in Language and Communication, with specialization in Language and Media, in the Centre for Language and Communication Research which is part of the School of English, Communication and Philosophy.
+I am a Senior Lecturer in Language and Communication, with specialization in Language and Media, in the Centre for Language and Communication Research which is part of the School of English, Communication and Philosophy.
 My research interests and publications focus on the areas of language and new media, research ethics, and media sociolinguistics.

 I joined the Centre for Language and Communication Research as a Lecturer in September 2012, having previously been employed as Lecturer (and Senior Lecturer) in English Language and Communication at Kingston University from 2008 to 2012.